TELL US WHAT YOU THINK?

 DRAG is working with other groups across Telegraph Hill ward looking at how we could develop proposals for a Low Traffic Neighbourhood, which are currently being introduced across London and is currently the only way to access funding to improve our streets.
 This plan would form a key component of a wider plan to be co-designed with the community.

-DRAG’S NEW PROPOSED PLAN
+DRAG’S NEW PLAN PROPOSALS

 The key points are: